Dear Constituent,

 In 2021, the Department for Environment, Food and Rural Affairs (Defra) published a call for evidence on the fur trade in Great Britain, which asked for views on animal welfare and on the social and economic impacts associated with the trade.
 Around 30,000 responses were received from businesses, representative bodies and individuals, demonstrating the strong public interest in this area.
 Although the call for evidence has now closed, the details are available here: The Fur Market in Great Britain - Defra - Citizen Space

 I know that officials from Defra have been analysing the responses received and have also engaged directly with stakeholders.
-I look forward to the new Government publishing more information about this in due course.
+I look forward to the Government publishing more information about this in due course.
 In addition, Defra continues to build its evidence base on the fur sector, which will be used to inform any future action on the fur trade.

 Finally, the Animal Welfare Committee has been considering the issue of responsible sourcing in the fur industry, including the animal welfare standards and safeguards that apply to fur imported into this country.
-I will continue to follow this issue closely.

 Sincerely,